-I was very surprised by how many readers chimed in on this weekend’s bundle giveaway about their 2015 goals for essential oils.
+I was very surprised by how many readers shared their 2015 goals for essential oils.
 These quotes are actual comments people shared:

 I would love to learn more about essential oils and how to use them better (I just dabble in them now!)

 The Essential Oils workshop is the most interesting to me!
 I so need some help figuring out how to best use mine!

 I just purchased my first set of essential oils and would love to learn more about the many uses for them

 I’m not going to pick on them, but it worries me.

 It’s just how I started.

 I’m definitely the type of person who is prone to jumping into something new with the bare minimum of information, just so that I can take one of my famous baby steps.